gavinmbell/playtastic/doc/discussion.md

 `make` as the lowest common denominator build tool.
-I use the Makefile to generate the clojure `project.clj` file from a simple [template](https://raw.githubusercontent.com/gavinmbell/playtastic/master/etc/project.clj.tmpl) (nothing fancy, juuuust enough - using `sed`.
-This means that there is only one place for specifying information about the project.
+I use the Makefile to generate the clojure `project.clj` file from a simple [template](https://raw.githubusercontent.com/gavinmbell/playtastic/master/etc/project.clj.tmpl) (nothing fancy, juuuust enough - using `sed`).
+This means that there is only one place for specifying information about the project - the Makefile.
 The `make` targets essentially delegate to [leiningen](https://leiningen.org/).
-Also the latest `lein` script is in the bin directory of this project and referenced in the Makefile.
+The latest `lein` script is in the bin directory of this project and referenced in the Makefile.
-With `make` as the base, we can support other languages' build tools similarly to the `make` <-> `lein` interaction here.
+With `make` as the base building tool, we can support other languages' build tools similarly to the `make` <-> `lein` interaction here.
 Using `make` is worthwhile in the context of a polyglot environment.
 It provides a stable <i>iterface</i> that CI/CD tools can use uniformly.
-The Makefile also runs the code. (:japanese_ogre: <i>There is an interesting issue where the JVM does not immediately exit but hangs there for 30 seconds, not sure why just yet, but smells like a thread got launched off that has to time out Hmmmm....</i>)
+In this project there is a run target so that `make` also runs the code. (:japanese_ogre: <i>There is an interesting issue where the JVM does not immediately exit but hangs there for 30 seconds, not sure why just yet, but smells like a thread got launched off that has to time out Hmmmm....</i>)